rainbowdashlabs/sql-java/README.md

 # What are databases?

-As you delve into the depths of programming, you will come across times when you realize that it would be a lot more convenient for both the user and the developer to store data in tables like you see in spreadsheets instead of creating all sorts of wrapper objects, hashmaps of hashmaps of hashmaps and so on.
+As you delve into the depths of programming, you will come across times when you realize that it would be a lot more convenient for both the user, and the developer to store data in tables like you see in spreadsheets instead of creating all sorts of wrapper objects, hashmaps of hashmaps of hashmaps and so on.
 This is where databases come in handy.
 Now, I'm sure most of us have heard of the term "database".
 It just seems to be that.
-A base full of data.
-But how are they stored?
+A database full of data, But how are they stored?
 They must be stored in some efficient manner for them to even be considered an option over regular files.
 Data in SQL servers are stored in tables similar to this one:

 ![Table](https://chojos.lewds.de/Slategray_CodFlamingo_is_Creepy.png)